symplely/processor/README.md

         // The third is optional input pipe to pass to subprocess }, int $timeout = 300 , $input = null) ->then(function ($output) {
-        // On success, `$output` is returned by the process or callable you passed to the queue.
+        // On success, `$output` is returned by the process.
     })
     ->catch(function ($exception) {
         // When an exception is thrown from within a process, it's caught and passed here.